Expert Predictions For DefenceTech In 2026

 “A lot of the right intent showed up in the UK defence ecosystem in 2025, including through the Strategic Defence Review.
 In 2026, that intent must turn into execution to drive meaningful industrial change.

-“What matters most is whether that intent translates into sustained demand and genuine commercial opportunities for a growing community of dual-use and defence-focused tech companies.
-Without this, private capital will remain cautious, regardless of innovation quality or market narrative.
+“What matters most – more than the technology promise itself – is whether that intent translates into sustained demand and genuine commercial opportunities for a growing community of dual-use and defence-focused tech companies.
+Without this, private capital will remain cautious, however strong the innovation and market narrative may be.

-“If system-level demand moves beyond pilots, 2026 becomes the year revenue and investment flow with confidence.
-That will benefit resilient companies with clear routes to scale while exposing weaker models built around one-off contracts and innovation theatre.”
+“If system-level demand can move beyond discrete pilots, 2026 is when revenue and investment start to flow with confidence.
+That won’t benefit everyone.
+It’ll back resilient companies with clear routes to scale and repeatable offers while exposing weaker business models built around one-off contracts and innovation theatre.”

 Mike Kappes, Co-founder and CTO of NEXT Semiconductor Technologies

-“The future of defence tech in 2026 will center on unmanned semi-autonomous vehicles, a globally interconnected satellite network like the Golden Dome, portable nuclear power solutions, more precise AI-enabled reconnaissance and missile guidance systems, and a shift in personnel training toward logistics, supply chain management and homeland responsibilities such as immigration enforcement.”
+“The future of defence tech in 2026 will centre on unmanned semi-autonomous vehicles, a globally interconnected satellite network like the Golden Dome, portable nuclear power solutions, more precise AI-enabled reconnaissance and missile guidance systems rather than fictional battlefield intelligence, and a shift in personnel training toward logistics, supply chain management, and homeland responsibilities such as immigration enforcement.”

 Saachin Bhatt, Founder & COO of BRDGE.ai

-“The defence industry’s AI revolution faces an inconvenient physics problem in 2026: you cannot run directed energy weapons, battlefield AI and autonomous swarms on diesel generators.
+“The defence industry’s AI revolution faces an inconvenient physics problem in 2026: you can’t run directed energy weapons, battlefield AI, and autonomous swarms on diesel generators.

-“While investors pour billions into algorithmic sophistication, they overlook the operational bottleneck that will determine battlefield viability: energy architecture.
-AI-enabled systems require exponentially more power than current logistics can deliver into contested environments.
+“While investors pour billions into algorithmic sophistication—drone swarms, predictive targeting systems, real-time threat analysis—they’re ignoring the operational bottleneck that will separate theoretical capability from battlefield deployment.
+The US Department of Defense’s push toward electromagnetic warfare and AI-enabled combat systems demands exponentially more power than current military logistics can deliver to contested environments.

 “The market will invert.
-AI-heavy defence tech startups will hit operational limits, while companies solving compact energy storage, thermal management at scale and energy-efficient computing will become mission-critical instead of infrastructure-adjacent.
+Today’s defence tech darlings—valued at extraordinary multiples for AI and autonomy—will face hard operational limits.
+Meanwhile, companies solving compact energy storage, thermal management at scale, and energy-efficient computing will transition from infrastructure plays to mission-critical capabilities.

 Richard Ellis, Managing Director of ATG Access